What Causes a Child to Start Stuttering Suddenly?

 Google Reviews

-We’re a Teen Residential Treatment Facility in Arizona & Idaho, offering support for teens and resources to help parents navigate their child’s challenges.
+We’re a teen residential treatment facility in Arizona and Idaho, offering support for teens and resources to help parents navigate their child’s challenges.

 Is sudden stuttering normal in children?